clusterise/kubectl-repl/README.md

 If a command spawned long living process (such as `--follow`, `--watch` or `exec`), *sigint* will terminate the processes first and return to repl.

+To manage multiple clusters concurrently, it's possible to invoke repl with a `-context=$CTX` option.
+This overrides current context set in your kubeconfig.
+You can run multiple repls at once with different context.
+For simple context management (and renaming), I recommend [ahmetb/kubectx](https://github.com/ahmetb/kubectx).

 Shell integration
 -----------------